sensory education resources

 • Completing work is not as important as understanding why it is being done.

-• You are educating your child with the skills they need when they leave school not the end of term assessments.
+• You are educating your child with the skills they need when they leave school not the end-of-term assessments.

 • Teaching how to play is as important as teaching academic skills.